My mission is to learn about living artists and the works they create.

 There’s no denying I loved that still life with Betty Boop.
 If I had an unlimited budget, I would have snatched it up.
-But the reality of the situation is that very few of us have unlimited budgets.
+But the reality is that very few of us have unlimited budgets.
 If I was going to drop 40k on a painting, it would not be a still life… No matter how modern and detailed the subject matter was.

 We currently have more works by Kellie in our home than any other artists.
 To me, her work integrates realism, pop, and nostalgia perfectly.
 It makes me want to take a road trip through the United States.
-She’s also from Seattle and we are lucky to have some pieces of iconic neon signs from my hometown of Seattle by Kellie.
+She’s also from Seattle, and we are lucky to have some pieces of iconic neon signs from my hometown of Seattle by Kellie.
 Two pieces by her in our collection are some of my all-time favorites of her work.
-Someone else owns my favorite by her but I cannot express how grateful I am to have the pieces we do have by her.
+Someone else owns my favorite by her, but I cannot express how grateful I am to have the pieces we do have by her.
 My favorite piece by Kellie is Pink Champagne:

 Another artist who has captivated me for decades is Bill Braun.
-Technically he’s a trompe l’oeil (to fool the eye) painter but to me he has also mastered realism in a way few artists can.
+Technically he’s a trompe l’oeil (to fool the eye) painter, but to me, he has also mastered realism in a way few artists can.
 His works look like something a grade school art teacher might construct on a corkboard in their classroom.
-Construction paper cutouts, staples, scraps of wrapping paper and tacks appear to be the bulk of his work.
+Construction paper cutouts, staples, scraps of wrapping paper, and tacks appear to be the bulk of his work.
 The catch is everything you are looking at is painted on a canvas:

 - Artists subverting or refining the dominant paradigm.

 The problem with my tastes in art is that I need to try and explain them in an elevator pitch when I walk into a new gallery.
 I don’t walk into a gallery exuding money or art snobbery.
 I walk in as myself.
 The staff has no clue who I am or what I like.
-In short order I will let them know I am a collector, but I’ve found that is precisely when the mood shifts from casual to hard sell and snobbery.
-Then the fifty-million-dollar question drops, and I am asked “What kind of art do you like?”
+In short order, I will let them know I am a collector, but I’ve found that is precisely when the mood shifts from casual to hard sell and snobbery.
+Then the fifty-million-dollar question drops, and I am asked, “What kind of art do you like?”
 I respond with “Fucked-up realism.”